grafana/writers-toolkit/docs/sources/write/tooling-and-workflows/index.md

 The SSH URL for a Grafana repository is `git@github.com:grafana/<REPOSITORY>.git`.
 For example, the SSH URL for the Grafana Mimir repository is `git@github.com:grafana/mimir.git`.

-Cloning a repository creates a directory containing a git repository and a configured git remote named `origin` that refers to the remote repository.
+Cloning a repository creates a directory containing a Git repository and a configured Git remote named `origin` that refers to the remote repository.

 To clone the Grafana Mimir repository, for example: